 The train journey couldn’t have gone more smoothly!
 As well as both being able to admire the fairytale castles on the route, we were automatically allocated a ‘family cabin’ by Deutsche Bahn at no extra cost.
 This was certainly a benefit of advance booking our tickets.
 All three of us could comfortably sit side-by-side with the partition doors closed and nap in peace on the journey.

 We enjoyed a pleasant, sunny day in the fairytale town of Heidelberg, hiking up to the castle on the hill (for those who don’t appreciate the challenge of pushing a buggy uphill, there is a chair lift to the castle) and exploring the little cafes and shops in the old town.

 After a restful night spent in the Hotel Elite in Heidelberg, we put on Trachten (traditional German dress) and caught the early train to Munich.
 We even managed to buy Tobias a traditional Bavarian shirt!

-After a wonderful long-weekend in Bavaria and a relaxed experience of the family-friendly side of Oktoberfest with baby, we decided to brave the 5 hour train journey back to Duisburg.
-With the luxury of a pre-booked family cabin, Toby was able to sleep through most of the journey, with Mummy and Daddy getting a little shut-eye after a busy weekend too!
+After a wonderful long-weekend in Bavaria and a relaxed experience of the family-friendly side of Oktoberfest with baby, we decided to brave the five-hour train journey back to Duisburg.
+And with the luxury of a pre-booked family cabin, Toby was able to sleep through most of the journey… With Mummy and Daddy getting a little shut-eye after a busy weekend too!

 Again, big thanks to Steph for sharing this wonderful snippet of Germany with her baby son.
-My experience with Germany was hanging out with my cousin on the British Army base, drinking beer and eating imported crisps, so one day I hope to return to see the castles with my daughter and watch Bub polish off a Bratwurst.
-I *might* hoist a stein as well 😉
+My experience with Germany was hanging out with my cousin on the British Army base, drinking beer and eating imported crisps.
+One day I hope to return to see the castles with my daughter and watch my son polish off a Bratwurst.
+And I *might* hoist a stein as well 😉